hannesdelbeke/pyblish-simple/docs/README.md

 When you select an instance, it only shows the valiations that affected that instance.
 This UI is much more intuitive for 3D artists.
 - it shows only relevant info for each instance, hiding all other validations.
 Making the UI less overwhelming
 - It's more relatable, because a list of instances is something the 3d artist is used to.
-It's similar to the outliner in 3ds Max, Maya, Unreal, Unity.
+e.g. a list of meshes in the scene, a list of materials in the scene, the outliner in 3ds Max, Maya, Unreal, Unity, ...

 ## How to use
 - A list of collected instances shows on the left